- Restraining orders post-conviction

 - be clear, concise and easy to understand by the defendant;

-- be specific when referring to exclusion from an area, to include for example street names and clear boundaries, including maps.
+- be specific when referring to exclusion from an area, to include for example street names and/or clear boundaries, including maps.

 Do not use references to "fear of violence" in draft post-acquittal orders as there is no power to protect a person from fear of violence that falls short of harassment where the defendant has been acquitted.